 Make A Difference: Go Above And Beyond

-- Set proper expectations; tell them what you can and cannot do, and how long it will take to do it.
+- Set proper expectations.
+Tell them what you can and cannot do and how long it will take.

 - Deliver what is expected.
 To go above and beyond, try your utmost best to exceed those expectations.